GenericMappingTools/pygmt/CONTRIBUTING.md

 * Full error messages that you got
 * Example code that reproduces the problem

-Remember: the more information we have, the easier it will for us to solve your problem.
+Remember: the more information we have, the easier it will be for us to solve your problem.

 ## Pull Requests